herbdool/akismet/README.txt

   If you see the same IP address for different visitors, then your reverse proxy configuration is not correct.

+* On servers running PHP <5.4, and PHP as CGI (not Apache module), inbound HTTP request headers are not made available to PHP.
+Add the following lines to your .htaccess file:

+    RewriteEngine On
+    RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]

 -- CONFIGURATION --